Ajaingithub/ATACseq/README.md

 # ATACseq
 Downstream Analysis for bulk ATACseq
-This has function can be used to perform PCA, Differential, kmeans clustering, ChromVar, and bigwig merging.
+The functions can be used to perform PCA, Differential, kmeans clustering, ChromVar, and bigwig merging.